Pauan/rust-signals/README.md

 So if `my_vec` has the values `[1, 2, 3, 4, 5]` then `mapped` has the values `[2, 3, 4, 5, 6]`

 This is an ***extremely*** efficient method: it is *guaranteed* constant time, regardless of how big the input `SignalVec` is.

-The only exception is when the input `SignalVec` notifies with `VecDiff::Replace`, in which case `map` is linear time.
+In addition, it does not do any heap allocation, and it doesn't need to maintain any extra internal state.

-In addition, it doesn't need to maintain any extra internal state.
+The only exception is when the input `SignalVec` notifies with `VecDiff::Replace`, in which case `map` is linear time (and it heap allocates a single `Vec`).

 ----